melissa-wong/r-ladies-bayes-pkgs/docs/04_brms.md

 ### Define Model

 The `brms` package default priors are improper flat priors over the real line.
 However, there is a strong case to be made against this type of non-informative prior ^[https://mc-stan.org/users/documentation/case-studies/weakly_informative_shapes.html].
-So I'll proceed directly to specifying priors based on the EPA data.
+So I'll proceed directly to the priors based on the EPA data.

 \begin{align*}
   mpg &\sim Normal(\mu, \sigma^2) \\